kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 The voting turnout nationwide looks like this:

-{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.jpg" description="Figure 4:   Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.tiff?raw=true" %}
+{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.jpg" description="Figure 4: Voter turnout.
+Turnout doesn't vary as much county-to-county as does political leaning, but there are still some trends that you can identify.
+Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/national_turnout.tiff?raw=true" %}

 Again, we can predict the turnout in the same state-by-state manner as we predicted the vote share, and the residuals are plotted below:

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.jpg" description="Figure 5: National voter turnout residuals.
+The color is scaled such that counties that had a lower turnout than expected are brown/orange, while higher-than-expected turnout is colored in purple (Not using the red-blue color scheme here because turnout doesn't necessarily correlate with political party).
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/turnout_residmap.tiff?raw=true" %}

 The results show a couple things that make sense in hindsight- for starteres, it appears that a lot of Mormons in Utah decided to sit the election out rather than vote for someone they didn't like.
 Swing states like Florida, North Carolina, Maine, and Colorado had unexpectedly high turnouts, while safe states like New York and West Virginia had a bit less turnout than expected.